 Operating Plan

-This Alaska Statewide Operating Plan (Operating Plan) is hereby made and entered into by and between the Parties pursuant to the Alaska Master Cooperative Wildland Fire Management and Stafford Act Response Agreement (Agreement) signed and dated June 15, 2020.
+This Alaska Statewide Operating Plan (Operating Plan) is hereby made and entered into by and between the Parties pursuant to the Alaska Master Cooperative Wildland Fire Management and Stafford Act Response Agreement (Master Agreement) signed and dated August 6, 2020.
 This Operating Plan, inclusive of any referenced attachments or Exhibits, is tiered to the Agreement.
-A formal modification to the Agreement is unnecessary, but shall not contradict the Agreement.
+A formal modification to the Master Agreement is unnecessary but shall not contradict the Master Agreement.

 Purpose

+This is a Statewide Operating Plan applicable to all signatory Parties to the Alaska Master Agreement.
+The Parties include:

+U.S. Department of the Interior, Bureau of Indian Affairs, Alaska Region

+U.S. Department of the Interior, Bureau of Land Management, Interior Unified Region 11, Alaska

+U.S. Department of the Interior, Fish and Wildlife Service, Interior Unified Region 11, Alaska

+U.S. Department of the Interior, National Park Service, Interior Unified Region 11, Alaska

+U.S. Department of Agriculture, United States Forest Service, Region 10

+State of Alaska, Department of Natural Resources

-This is a Statewide Operating Plan applicable to all signatory Parties within the State of Alaska.
-Its purpose is to address statewide issues affecting cooperation, interagency working relationships and protocols, financial arrangements, sharing of resources, and joint activities/projects.
+The purpose of the Operating Plan is to address statewide issues affecting cooperation, interagency working relationships and protocols, financial arrangements, sharing of resources, and joint activities/projects.
 The Alaska Mobilization Guide and the Alaska Interagency Wildland Fire Management Plan are incorporated into this Operating Plan by reference.

 Recitals

-Stafford Act responses and related NRF activities will be accomplished utilizing established dispatch coordination concepts.
+Stafford Act responses and related National Response Framework (NRF) activities will be accomplished using established dispatch coordination concepts.
 Situation and damage assessment information will be transmitted through established fire suppression intelligence channels.
-Jurisdictional Agencies are responsible for all planning documents, i.e. land use, resource and fire management plans and decision support documents, for a unit’s wildland fire and fuels management program.
+Jurisdictional Agencies (as identified in the Master Agreement) are responsible for all planning documents, i.e. land use, resource and fire management plans and decision support documents, for a unit’s wildland fire and fuels management program.

-Protecting Agencies implement the actions documented and directed by the appropriate planning documents and decision support documents for initial and extended attack on wildfire incidents.
-They provide the supervision and support including operational oversight, direction and logistical support to IMTs.
+Protecting Agencies (as identified in the Master Agreement) implement the actions documented and directed by the appropriate planning documents and decision support documents for initial and extended attack on wildfire incidents.
+They provide the supervision and support including operational oversight, direction and logistical support to incident management teams (IMTs).

 Contents